PutinVladimir/wp-ffpc/readme.txt

 * multiple memcached upstream support

 = Using it with NGiNX =
-If the storage engine is either PHP Memcache or PHP Memcached extension, the created entries can be read and served directly from NGiNX ( is it has memcache support )
+If the storage engine is either PHP Memcache or PHP Memcached extension, the created entries can be read and served directly from NGiNX ( if it has memcache or memc extension )
 A short configuration example is generated on the plugin settings page, under `NGiNX` tab according to the saved settings.
 **NOTE** Some features ( most of additional HTTP headers for example, like pingback, shortlink, etc. ) will not be available with this solution.